smarttvsystems/plplugin.program.smartwizard./Installing-Add-ons.md

-##addons.txt

-This file is used to provide the wizard the necessary information to install external add-ons.
+This file is used to provide the wizard the necessary information to install external add-ons, and is typically named `addons.xml`.

 The fields in this file are all required.